makeitcloudy/HomeLab/007_imagePrep/README.md

 + If you do not like expanding your C drive, the easiest way would be mounting another drive as folder on the operating system level, as
 + Updating the image, takes roughly between 1 and 1,5 hour.
 + OSDBuilder does support Server 2012R2 under following conditions (https://osdbuilder.osdeploy.com/docs/legacy/windows-server-2012-r2)
-+ If I'm not mistaken and recall properly it also requires the ADK to be installed, so it can create the iso file.
++ It requires the ADK to be installed, so it can create the iso file with oscdimg.exe.
 + Machine which is used to burn the image with oscdimg, should have at least such amount of space to keep two iso's.
 First is the one copied from the mounted iso, second one is the iso burned with the oscdimg.<br><br>

 **# Removing "press any key" prompts for GPT/UEFI Windows install**<br>